Skateboarding teaches young refugees how to fall — and get back up

 “A lot of them are refugees that have had trauma in recent years," Ascott said.
 "So it’s sort of trying to ease that by giving them something to mindfully focus on while they progress.”

 The United Nations estimates that more than 1 million refugees and migrants arrived in Greece's southern islands since 2015, around one-third of them children.
-Most moved on and resettled in other European countries, but roughly 60,000 asylum-seekers remain in the country.
+Most moved on and resettled elsewhere in Europe, but roughly 60,000 asylum-seekers remain in the country.

 Skating sessions are loud and multilingual.
 They involve everything from stretching and a light jog, to wobbly foot placement for beginners and tackling ramps for the more advanced.
 The children clamor for — and quickly fall off — the newly refitted skateboards.
 But they spring right up and tenaciously try again.